-- (d) Diversification by Investment.
-The investment officer will diversify the portfolio to avoid incurring unreasonable risks inherent in over-investing in specific instruments, individual financial institutions, or maturities. - (e) Collateralization.
+- (c)(d) Collateralization.
 Deposit-type securities (i.e., Certificates of Deposit) and all bank deposits for any amount exceeding FDIC coverage shall be collateralized through the Public Funds Collateralization Program as required by ORS Chapter 295.
 ORS Chapter 295 governs the collateralization of Oregon public funds and provides the statutory requirements for the Public Funds Collateralization Program.
 Bank depositories are required to pledge collateral against any public funds deposits in excess of deposit insurance amounts.
-ORS 295 sets the specific value of the collateral, as well as the types of collateral that are acceptable. - (f) Adherence to Investment Diversification.
+ORS 295 sets the specific value of the collateral, as well as the types of collateral that are acceptable. - (d)(e) Total Prohibitions.
+The investment officer may not make a commitment to invest funds or sell securities more than 14 business days prior to the anticipated date of settlement of the purchase or sale transaction and may not agree to invest funds or sell securities for a fee other than interest.
+Purchase of standby or forward commitments of any sort are specifically prohibited. - (e)(f) Adherence to Investment Diversification.
 Diversification requirements must be met on the day an investment transaction is executed.
 If due to unanticipated cash needs, investment maturities or marking the portfolio to market, the investment in any security type, financial issuer or maturity spectrum later exceeds the limitations in the policy, the investment officer is responsible for bringing the investment portfolio back into compliance as soon as is practical.
+[Ord.
+05-1075; Ord.
+08-1190; Ord.
+13-1302; Ord.
+15-1353, Sec.
+1.]

-8.0 Prohibited Investments
+7.03.080 Prohibited Investments

 - (a) Private Placement or 144A Securities.
 Private placement or "144A" securities are not allowed.
 "144A" securities include commercial paper issued under section 4(2)144A (also known as "4(2)A") of the Securities Act of 1933. - (b) Mortgage-backed Securities are not allowed. - (c) Securities Lending.
-Metro shall not lend securities nor directly participate in a securities lending program. - (d) Fossil Fuel Companies Metro shall not invest directly in fossil fuel securities. - (e) Total Prohibitions.
-The investment officer may not make a commitment to invest funds or sell securities more than 14 business days prior to the anticipated date of settlement of the purchase or sale transaction and may not agree to invest funds or sell securities for a fee other than interest.
-Purchase of standby or forward commitments of any sort are specifically prohibited.
+Metro shall not lend securities nor directly participate in a securities lending program. - (d) Fossil Fuel Companies Listed on the Carbon Fuel Underground 200 TM list Metro shall not invest directly in fossil fuel securities listed on the Carbon Fuel Underground 200 List.
+[Ord.
+15-1353, Sec.
+1.; Ord.
+17-1412, Sec.
+1.]

-9.0 Investment of Proceeds from Debt Issuance
+7.03.090 Investment of Proceeds from Debt Issuance

 Investments of bond proceeds are restricted under bond covenants that may be more restrictive than the investment parameters included in this policy.
-The investments will be made in a manner to match cash flow expectations based on managed disbursement schedules.
+The investments will be